President & Vice Chancellor

-He has served as Executive Vice President of the Okinawa Institute of Science and Technology Graduate University, and held various posts at UBC including Special Advisor to the Vice President Research and Innovation in Interdisciplinary Fisheries; Assistant Director of the Institute for the Oceans and Fisheries; and Vice Dean for Aquaculture and Strategic Initiatives in the Faculty of Land and Food Systems.
+He has served as Executive Vice President, as well as Provost, of the Okinawa Institute of Science and Technology Graduate University, in Japan.
+Upon returning to Canada in 2016 he held various posts at UBC including Special Advisor to the Vice President Research and Innovation in Interdisciplinary Fisheries; Assistant Director of the Institute for the Oceans and Fisheries; and Vice Dean for Aquaculture and Strategic Initiatives in the Faculty of Land and Food Systems.

 He joined Quest in 2017, first as Chancellor, and then as our President and Vice-Chancellor.
 A deep believer in Quest’s mission, vision and values, Dr. Iwama is excited to work with the Quest community, both on and off campus, to continue transforming lives through our ground-breaking innovative education.